TheHyperMagi/DataCollection/scraping/README.md

-navigate to this folder using cmd: cd (path) or just open one with shift+cmd
+navigate to this folder using cmd: cd (path) or just open one with shift+right click+terminal

 use `npm install` to install the dependencies